OUR mISSION

 OUR MISSION

-End homeless through creating more equitable access to housing and support services
+End homelessness through creating more equitable access to housing and support services

 COMPOSED OF A GOVERNING BODY AND STAFF, HOUSE EVERYONE STL IS DEVOTED TO ELIMINATING AND BLOCKING HOMELESSNESS IN ST. LOUIS.
 CHARGED BY THE U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT (HUD), THE COC CONTINUUM OF CARE CRAFTS AND ADMINISTERS A JOINED, INCLUSIVE PLAN TO DELIVER RESIDENCES AND SERVICES FOR THOSE IN DANGER OF HOMELESSNESS OR THOSE ALREADY HOMELESS.